yracine/device-type.myecobee/README.md

 /****************************************************

-Use presence sensors to set a target climate or heating/cooling setpoints based on your presence/absence.
+Use presence/motion sensors or ST hello modes to set a target climate or heating/cooling setpoints based on your presence/absence.

 /****************************************************